 Contemporary biology is characterized by a massive flux of data, and by new high-precision techniques.
 These technological changes open new scientific perspectives, which in turn lead us to challenge the classic paradigms.
 In this context, quantitative approaches are essential, and modeling methods based on statistical physics find new avenues for application.

 We are a theoretical group applying tools and concepts from statistical and soft condensed-matter physics to fundamental questions in biology, such as cell functioning and genome organization.
 We are characterized by (i) a quantitative approach, (ii) interdisciplinary work in direct contact with experimentalists, and (iii) a full integration of data analysis and theoretical modeling.
-We work jointly between IFOM and the CNRS Computational and Quantitative Biology Laboratory (Sorbonne University, Paris).
+We work jointly between IFOM and the Physics Department of the University of Milan.

 Ongoing projects include: